boblund/jslogprog/Readme.md

 ## `Array`
 The `Array` prototype is extended with `unify`, `rewrite` and `toAnswerString` methods to integrate these types with JSLogProg.

-`let binding = <instance of Array>.unify(term)` Unifies if `term` is an array of the same length and elements of `term` unify with this array.
+`let binding = <instance of Array>.unify(term)` Unifies if `term` is an array of the same length and elements of `term` unify with elements of this array.
 Otherwise throws a 'unification failed' error.

 `let val = [<instance of Array>.rewrite()` returns a new array where each element in this array is rewrittem.